rsautter/CyMorph/README.md

 In folder 'histograms' is show an example of plotter.

 ### Classifier
-The script 'miner.py' (still in development progress) in folder datamining test some classifiers and data balance algorithms.
+The script 'miner.py' (still in development) in folder datamining test some classifiers and data balance algorithms.